everywhere-computer/every-cli/readme.md

-# Every CLI
+# EveryCLI

-This CLI is a set of utilities for running the [Everywhere Computer](https://docs.everywhere.computer/).
+The EveryCLI is a set of utilities for running the [Everywhere Computer](https://docs.everywhere.computer/).

 ## Installation